Learn how your retirement plan can earn more money in this Blooom Review.

-- For smaller account sizes, the $10 per month fee represents a greater percent of AUM than for larger accounts.
+- For smaller account sizes, the annual fee represents a greater percent of AUM (assets under management) than for larger accounts.

 Blooom’s DIFY or do-it-for-you retirement investment account management is a well-needed service for the the 90 million 401(k) and other workplace retirement account holders.
-As of July, 2017, Bloom has more than $1 billion in assets under management and 8,600 clients.
+As of November 2019 Blooom claims to have saved clients over $1 billion in investment fees.

-This Blooom review recommends the robo-advisor to manage your 401(k) or other workplace retirement account, particularly if it’s your sole investment account.
-With Blooom, you can maximize your retirement account returns for a few bucks per month.
-That could lead to thousands of additional spendable dollars in retirement.
-Finally, consumers without investing experience or interest could benefit from this time-saving financial manager.
+With Blooom, you can work to maximize your retirement account returns for a few bucks per month.
+That could potentially lead to additional spendable dollars in retirement.

 *Disclosure: Please note that this article may contain affiliate links which means that – at zero cost to you – I might earn a commission if you sign up or buy through the affiliate link.
 That said, I never recommend anything I don’t believe is valuable.